-CRITERION 3: The building, structure, improvement, or site is one of the last remaining examples of its kind in the neighborhood, the county, or the region.

-ANALYSIS: The Historic District Design Guidelines allow for the removal of non-significant buildings, additions, or site features which detract from the historic character of a site or the surrounding district or neighborhood.
-Although this building itself is not architecturally significant on an individual basis, its significance in the historic built environment may become greater as an older structure in Hollywood.

-CRITERION 4: The building, structure, improvement, or site contributes significantly to the historic character of a historically designated district.

-ANALYSIS: Staff finds there is not substantial historic character that could be considered to significantly contribute to the character of the district.

-CRITERION 5: Retention of the building, structure, improvement, or site promotes the general welfare of the city by providing an opportunity for study of local history, architecture, and design or by developing an understanding of the importance and value of a particular culture and heritage.

-ANALYSIS: As stated hereinabove, the existing home does not embody a structure steeped in architectural style or historical character that would provide an opportunity for study of local history, architecture, or design.
+- CRITERION 3: The building, structure, improvement, or site is one of the last remaining examples of its kind in the neighborhood, the county, or the region. - ANALYSIS: The Historic District Design Guidelines allow for the removal of non-significant buildings, additions, or site features which detract from the historic character of a site or the surrounding district or neighborhood.
+Although this building itself is not architecturally significant on an individual basis, its significance in the historic built environment may become greater as it is one of the oldest structures in Hollywood. - CRITERION 4: The building, structure, improvement, or site contributes significantly to the historic character of a historically designated district. - ANALYSIS: Staff finds there is not substantial historic character that could be considered to significantly contribute to the character of the district. - CRITERION 5: Retention of the building, structure, improvement, or site promotes the general welfare of the City by providing an opportunity for study of local history, architecture, and design or by developing an understanding of the importance and value of a particular culture and heritage. - ANALYSIS: As stated hereinabove, the existing home does not embody a structure steeped in architectural style or historical character.
 That said, the home was inhabited by figures that are locally significant to the City's History.
-Should the Board approve the demolition, Staff recommend that the new home should include a commemorative plaque (pedestal or affixed to the new structure), visible from the public realm honoring previous local historical significance of the property and structure.
-The Board may also request that the Hollywood Historical Society, or the owner, at the owner's expense, document and record the existing home for archival records.
-Such documentation may include measured drawings and high-definition photography.

-CRITERION 6: There are definite plans for reuse of the property if the proposed demolition is carried out, and those plans will adversely effect on the historic character of the Historic District.

-ANALYSIS: The Applicant is proposing to demolish the existing home and construct one new home.
-The proposed home is contemporary and functional, allowing the Applicant to maximize the use of their property.
+Should the Board approve the demolition, the demolition shall be approved with staff recommendations. - CRITERION 6: There are definite plans for reuse of the property if the proposed demolition is carried out, and those plans will adversely effect on the historic character of the Historic District. - ANALYSIS: The Applicant is proposing to demolish the existing home and construct one new home.
+The proposed home is contemporary and functional, allowing the Applicant to maximize the use of the property.
 The design is enhanced by a formal landscape plan which includes an array of native species.
-Required parking is accommodated.

-CRITERION 7:

-The Unsafe Structures Board has ordered the demolition of a structure, or the feasibility study determines that the retention of the building would deny the owner of all economically viable uses of the property.

-The Unsafe Structures Board has not ordered the demolition of this home.
-However, improvements, such as increasing the finished floor elevation to meet FEMA's regulatory heights, impede the owner's ability to move forward with design in manner that is financially feasible or sound.
+Required parking is accommodated. - CRITERION 7: The Unsafe Structures Board has ordered the demolition of a structure, or the feasibility study determines that the retention of the building would deny the owner of all economically viable uses of the property. - ANALYSIS: The Unsafe Structures Board has not ordered the demolition of this home.
+However, improvements, such as increasing the finished floor elevation to meet FEMA's regulatory heights, impede the owner's ability to move forward in manner that is financially feasible or sound.
 The reinvestment in the property without the freedom of design for a property that does not represent a Period of Significance or possess historic merit would be an undue burden for the Applicant.
 Therefore, the Applicant purports that restoring the existing home is not a feasible option and is proposing one new home to enhance the property in a manner consistent with the goals of the district.

-CRITERION 8: The information listed in the Historic Properties Database (a listing of historic and nonhistoric properties) has been considered as a guideline in determining whether a Certification of Appropriateness for Demolition should be issued.

-This house is not individually designated, but it is a contributing building based on the Florida Master Site File available because it is one of the oldest buildings in Hollywood Lakes.
+- CRITERION 8: The information listed in the Historic Properties Database (a listing of historic and nonhistoric properties) has been considered as a guideline in determining whether a Certification of Appropriateness for Demolition should be issued. - ANALYSIS: This house is not individually designated, but it is a contributing structure based on the Florida Master Site File available because it is one of the oldest buildings in Hollywood Lakes.
 This house was owned by a pharmacist Dr. Samuel Black who had his business located on the southeast corner of Hollywood Boulevard and 20th Avenue.